 This group has and continues to assess the greatest unmet needs in the area, assist local organizations aiding disaster victims, seeks financial and in-kind resources, and determines priorities for recovery efforts.
 The collaboration is designed to strategically align all available resources, including volunteers, material donations, and alternative funding.
 United Way has taken on the role of fiscal agent for the long-term recovery fund.

 Already, many individuals and businesses have generously donated to help local residents.
-The Long Term Recovery Group will administer all funds, and 100% of the funds will be used for disaster recovery in Sumter, Clarendon and Lee Counties.
+The Long Term Recovery Group will administer all funds, and 100% of the funds will be used for disaster recovery efforts in Sumter, Clarendon and Lee Counties.

 Although the floodwaters are gone, problems still exist and will continue to exist within many of our communities.
 Donations can be made to the Tri-County Disaster Relief Fund online or by mailing a contribution marked for Disaster Relief to United Way of Sumter, Clarendon and Lee Counties, 215 N. Washington Street, Sumter, SC 29150.